marekStef/decentralised-storage-system/apps/activityTracker/README.md

 In `Project > Properties > Linker > Input > Addition Dependencies`, check that the list contains `gdiplus.lib`.

+Lastly, we need `Wlanapi.lib`.
+This is also provided by Windows SDK so if u followed the previous step, you are free to go!
+Note: `Wlanapi.lib` is also included among `Additional Dependencies` in the Linker settings of Visual Studio solution.

-Now we are able to use run the project.
+Now we are able to use run the project by building it in the menu.

 ---